Luna Cryptocurrency Collapse: How UST Broke and Why It Matters

 To entice traders to burn luna to create UST, creators offered an insane 19.5% yield on staking -- which is essentially crypto terminology for earning 19.5% interest on a loan -- through what they called the Anchor Protocol.
 Instead of parking your savings at a bank for a 0.06% interest rate, the pitch is to turn put your money into UST, where it can earn nearly 20% in interest.
 Before the depegging, over 70% of UST's circulating supply, around $14 billion, was deposited in this scheme.

 Then there's the reserves.
-Terra founder Do Kwon created the Luna Foundation Guard (LFG), a consortium whose job it is to protect the peg.
-The LFG had about $2.3 billion in bitcoin reserves, with plans to expand that to $10 billion-worth of bitcoin and other crypto assets.
+Terra founder Do Kwon created the Luna Foundation Guard, a consortium whose job it is to protect the peg.
+The LFG had about $2.3 billion in bitcoin reserves, with plans to expand that to $10 billion worth of bitcoin and other crypto assets.
 If UST dipped below $1, bitcoin reserves would be sold and UST bought with the proceeds.
 If UST goes above $1, creators would sell UST until it goes back to $1, with the profit being used to buy more bitcoin to pad out the reserves.

 It all makes sense.
-But UST is, at the time of writing, is worth 17 cents.
+But UST, at the time of writing, is worth 13 cents.
+How?

 What went wrong?

 It all started on Saturday, May 7.
 Over $2 billion worth of UST was unstaked (taken out of the Anchor Protocol), and hundreds of millions of that was immediately sold.
-Whether this was a reaction to a particularly volatile period -- interest rates going up has particularly effected cryptocurrency prices -- or a more malicious attack on Terra's system is an ongoing topic of debate.
+Whether this was a reaction to a particularly volatile period -- the rise in interest rates has particularly affected cryptocurrency prices -- or a more malicious attack on Terra's system is a topic of debate.

 Such huge sells pushed the price down to 91 cents.
 Traders tried to take advantage of arbitrage, exchanging 90 cents worth of UST for $1 worth of luna, but then a speed bump appeared.
 Only $100 million worth of UST can be burned for luna per day.

 Investors, already flighty in the current gloomy market, flocked to sell their UST once the stablecoin couldn't retain its peg.
-It bounced between 30 and 50 cents in the week following the initial depeg, but has now fallen to a steady low of under 20 cents.
-Its marketcap, which was around $18 billion in early May, now stands at $2 billion.
+It bounced between 30 cents and 50 cents in the week following the initial depeg, but has now fallen to a steady low of under 20 cents.
+Its market cap, which was around $18 billion in early May, now stands at $2 billion.

 It's worse for luna holders.
-The value of luna tokens has almost completely disappeared: After reaching a high of just under $120 in April, luna's current price is a fraction of a penny.
+The value of luna tokens has almost completely disappeared: After reaching a high of just under $120 in April, luna's current price is less than a fiftieth of a penny.

 Again, this is still speculation.
 Younessi is unsure whether the depeg was caused by a coordinated attack or not, but said that the responsibility is on crypto developers to create more secure systems.